Reading Time: 7 minutes

 - Hematomas

-To avoid uncomfortable withdrawal symptoms, people may continue using the drug even after they no longer need it.
+To avoid uncomfortable withdrawal symptoms, people sometimes continue using Zoloft even after they no longer need it.
 It’s not uncommon for people prescribed prescription drugs to “doctor shop” and obtain multiple prescriptions from several different pharmacies to maintain their habit.
 Or, they may try to get the drug illegally or purchase it online from foreign sources to avoid going into withdrawal.
-This vicious cycle is synonymous with Zoloft addiction and can lead to Zoloft overdose.
+This vicious cycle is synonymous with Zoloft addiction and can lead to a Zoloft overdose.

 - Agitation